mohsr/Choccy/README.md

 of Daniel Holden's guide at www.buildyourownlisp.com.
 Once I am done with the guide, I will continue to add new features to the language.

-Prior to reading the guide, I had not written anything in C, though I have extensive C++ experience.
-The guide has helped me make a smooth transition to C from C++.

 Here you can see my progress through Holden's guide, which can be interpreted as a sort of short-term to do list: